IBM Db2: History

+Db2 for LUW

 In the mid-1990s, IBM released a clustered DB2 implementation called DB2 Parallel Edition, which initially ran on AIX.
 This edition allowed scalability by providing a shared-nothing architecture, in which a single large database is partitioned across multiple DB2 servers that communicate over a high-speed interconnect.
 This DB2 edition was eventually ported to all Linux, UNIX, and Windows (LUW) platforms, and was renamed to DB2 Extended Enterprise Edition (EEE).
 IBM now refers to this product as the Database Partitioning Feature (DPF) and bundles it with their flagship DB2 Enterprise product.

 When Informix Corporation acquired Illustra and made their database engine an object-SQL DBMS by introducing their Universal Server, both Oracle Corporation and IBM followed suit by changing their database engines to be capable of object–relational extensions.
 In 2001, IBM bought Informix Software, and in the following years incorporated Informix technology into the DB2 product suite.
 DB2 can technically be considered to be an object–SQL DBMS.

 In mid-2006, IBM announced "Viper", the codename for DB2 9 on both distributed platforms and z/OS.
 DB2 9 for z/OS was announced in early 2007.
 IBM claimed that the new DB2 was the first relational database to store XML "natively".
 Other enhancements include OLTP-related improvements for distributed platforms, business intelligence/data warehousing-related improvements for z/OS, more self-tuning and self-managing features, additional 64-bit exploitation (especially for virtual storage on z/OS), stored procedure performance enhancements for z/OS, and continued convergence of the SQL vocabularies between z/OS and distributed platforms.

 In October 2007, IBM announced "Viper 2", the codename for DB2 9.5 on the distributed platforms.
 There were three key themes for the release, Simplified Management, Business Critical Reliability, and Agile XML development.

 In June 2009, IBM announced "Cobra", the codename for DB2 9.7 for LUW.
 DB2 9.7 added data compression for database indexes, temporary tables, and large objects.
 DB2 9.7 also supported native XML data in hash partitioning (database partitioning), range partitioning (table partitioning), and multi-dimensional clustering.
-These native XML features allows users to directly work with XML in data warehouse environments.
+These native XML features allow users to directly work with XML in data warehouse environments.
 DB2 9.7 also added several features that make it easier for Oracle Database users to work with DB2.
 These include support for the most commonly used SQL syntax, PL/SQL syntax, scripting syntax, and data types from Oracle Database.
 DB2 9.7 also enhanced its concurrency model to exhibit behavior that is familiar to users of Oracle Database and Microsoft SQL Server.